MaximeMoyaRebaze/test-forest-admin/readme.md

 PORT=3000
 ```

+to use test db in docker:
+docker run -p 5432:5432 --name forest_demo_database forestadmin/meals-database

 Make sure to replace the placeholders (`###`, `your_username`, `your_password`, and `your_database`) with the appropriate values for your setup.